Tuneega Tuneega: Soundtrack

+The soundtrack was composed by Karthik Raja, his first Telugu film.
+The album consists of eight songs: four were penned by Krishna Chaitanya and three by Sirivennela Sitaramasastri.
+The soundtrack album was released on 10 June 2012 at Lalitha Kala Thoranam in Hyderabad.
+It was released through Aditya Music label.
+In a music review, Karthik wrote, "Karthik Raja’s music is fresh and vastly different from his usual sound – looks like he has used his break well!"
+The title song is partially based off of "Lemon Tree" by Fool's Garden and the song "Dhibu Dhibu Jabilee" is based on "Summer" from the Japanese film Kikujiro (1999).

 Critical reception

 The Times of India rated the film two-and-a-half stars out of five, and stated that "The film just doesn't come together visually.
 It lacks the freshness and feel of a new film.
 The lack of novelty across the board proves to be its undoing."
 Vishnupriya Bhandaram of The Hindu wrote that "Good stories are easy to understand but in Tuneega Tuneega, confusion reigns over the story and the screenplay and a lack of connect with the characters would perhaps be the most natural of reactions."
+A critic from Deccan Herald wrote, "While Ashwin, with his director-father providing him a launch vehicle, tries to make personable debut, Rhea oozes oomph and prettiness.
+Gopal Reddy’s cinematography, which adds lustre, is the saving grace of an otherwise predictable outing".
+A critic from IANS wrote, "Raju presents a youthful love story, but frankly it reminds you of the films made in seventies and eighties".